(Last update: 15/01/2023)

 Many mountain lovers are a little scared of climbing Mount Kilimanjaro, due to the long trekking and the high altitude.

 I reached the summit, Uhuru Peak, 5895 meters, around the end of 1016.
 Half of my questions have found answers only during the climb.
-Here I try to shortly answer some of your possible questions.
+Here I try to shortly answer some of yours.

 1. Is climbing Mount Kilimanjaro difficult? *